dangphung4/Lucent/README.md

 <img src="/web/public/lucent-logo.svg" alt="Lucent" width="200" height="200">

 ## Project Overview

 Building a progressive web application that allows users to track skincare products, usage patterns, and effectiveness.
 This app is being developed for my gf

 ## Core Goals

 1. a log of what I tried
 2. a log of what I wanna try
 3. review on products on how they made me feel/look
 4. how long ive used it
 5. a journal for skin care steps to know which order
 6. progress section to keep track of progress

+## Technical details

 1. **Product Tracking**
    - Log skincare brands and products used
    - Record when products were used (calendar integration)
    - Rate how effective each product was

-2. **Technical Implementation**
+2. **Implementation**
    - Develop as a PWA for offline capabilities and mobile installation
    - Use Vite + React for frontend development
    - Implement shadcn/ui for UI components